marwannelsayed/DocEx/README.md

 # DocEx - Document Classification System

-A PyTorch-based machine learning system for classifying scanned documents as either **emails** or **invoices** using OCR and neural networks.
+A PyTorch-based machine learning system for classifying scanned documents as either **emails** or **not emails** using OCR and neural networks.

 ## 🚀 Features

-- **OCR Text Extraction**: Extracts text from images using Tesseract OCR
+- **OCR Text Extraction**: Extracts text from images using Tesseract OCR with advanced preprocessing
-- **Neural Network Classification**: PyTorch-based deep learning model
+- **Binary Classification**: PyTorch-based deep learning model for email detection
-- **Feature Engineering**: 20+ engineered features for better accuracy
+- **Feature Engineering**: 20+ engineered features optimized for email detection
-- **Data Processing**: Automated dataset creation from Kaggle datasets
+- **Data Processing**: Automated dataset creation from Kaggle datasets with balanced sampling
 - **Interactive Testing**: Command-line interface for testing classifications

 ## 📋 Requirements